polterguy/phosphorusfive/plugins/p5.lambda/README.md

 are created dynamically.
 The *[template]* seems to be static for all items.
 Secondly, we cannot return different nodes, according to the data result-set currently being iterated.
 This too though is easily accomplished using *[apply]*.
 To understand how, realize that you can invoke any Active Event you wish during an apply iteration, including also for instance *[eval]*.
 This allows you to evaluate some lambda object, for each iteration of an apply iteration, passing in the currently iterated node-set.
-This is being done byt prepending an alpha character in front of the name of your databound node, at which point your entire databound node will be discarded, and replaced by whatever
+This is being done by prepending an alpha character in front of the name of your databound node, at which point your entire databound node will be discarded, and replaced by whatever
 (if anything), returned from the evaluation of your lambda object.
 Let us illustrate with some code.